 So use the rejected RO water to flush toilets and simultaneously do your role in conserving water.
 The best thing you can do is directly connect your waste RO water pipe to the toilet flushing pipe.
 How clever it is to recycle a waste product to eliminate another waste product!

-However when using the rejected water for cleaning for porcelain tiles and fixtures, check for any discolouration.
-In case you notice any discolouration, do not use additional acids to clean toilets because discolouration is an indication that RO waste water is doing its job superbly.
+However, when using the rejected water for cleaning of porcelain tiles and fixtures, check for any discoloration.
+In case you notice any, do not use additional acids to clean toilets because discoloration is an indication that RO waste water is doing its job superbly.
 You can use air-fresheners because this water will not help in cleaning the fragrance.

-3. Use reverse osmosis Waste water to Wash your Car
+3. Use RO waste water to wash your car

-Before you attach the RO waste water pipe to your car wash cleaning faucet, take note that do not use a scrub or brush if you are using hard water.
-Instead use a soft linen cloth, because the water itself will do the work of a brush.
-Secondly the force of the water should be minimal.
+Before you attach the RO waste water pipe to your car wash cleaning faucet, take note that you do not use a scrub or brush if you are using hard water.
+Instead, use a soft linen cloth because the water itself will do the work of a brush.
+Secondly, the force of the water should be minimal.
 The car should never be sprayed sharply with this kind of water.

-4. Use reverse osmosis waste water to clean utensils
+4. Use RO waste water to clean utensils

 This again can be termed as one of the best utilities for RO waste water, primarily because washing utensils and cleaning sinks require a lot of water and secondly if they are cleaned with hard water they get cleaned better.

-6. Use reverse osmosis waste water to clean sewage pipes
+6. Use RO waste water to clean sewage pipes

-7. Use reverse osmosis waste water to Boil Eggs
+7. Use RO waste water to boil eggs (and other foods)

 You can also use the rejected RO water to boil eggs.
 This is a real smart and biological use.
 The water does not come in contact with the edible portion of the eggs, so no contaminants are ever going to be deposited on your food!

 This is not limited just to boil eggs!
-Anything that has a casing and is not coming in contact with the edible portions can be warmed or heated using RO water.
-For example some people prefer eating fruits after heating them, so fruits having shells or hard skins like oranges can be heated in Luke warm RO water.
+Anything that has a casing or shell and is not coming in contact with the edible portions can be warmed or heated using RO water.
+For example, some people prefer eating fruits after heating them, so fruits having shells or hard skins like oranges can be heated in Luke warm RO water.

-8. Use reverse osmosis waste water for Gardening
+8. Use RO waste water for gardening (watering plants)

-Before you use RO water for Gardening of plants please continue to read a little science.
+Is RO reject water good for plants?
+Before you use RO water for gardening, please continue to read a little science.

 But if the water has a high TDS or has carcinogenic metal compounds, then the same water becomes poison for the plants.
 The heavy metals will burn them.